New Orleans Whitney Plantation Audio Tour

 Tour Highlights

-- • Reflect on profound historical narratives
+- • Reflect on the profound legacy of the enslaved

-- • Visit the symbolic Freedmen’s Church
+- • Visit the historic Freedmen’s Church

 You'll be redirected to the tour operator's website to complete your booking.